 The Church of Saint-Pierre has very ancient roots (possibly 6th century) and an entrance and belltower added in the 12th century.
 The church is now an Archaeology Museum containing artefacts and statues from the roman era.

 The Museum of Fine Arts contains items from the roman epoch, as well as more recent items such as pottery and paintings from the last 500 years.

 Vienne has a daily market in the Place Francois-Mitterand in the centre of town.

-The hill in the centre of Vienne, the Mont Pipet, once formed part of the roman town then later became a further part of the town defences.
-The Chapel of the Virgin Mary and a statue, built in the 19th century, now stands on the hill and is the best place for a view across the rooftops of Vienne and to the surrounding hills.
-It is quite a steep climb but worth if for the views down over the amphitheatre, the city and the river and surrounding countryside.
+The hill in the centre of the town, the Mont Pipet, once formed part of the roman town then later became a further part of the defences of Vienne.
+The Chapel of the Virgin Mary and a statue, built in the 19th century, now stands on the hill and is the best place for a view across the rooftops of Vienne and to the hills around the town.
+It is quite a steep climb but worth it for the views down over the amphitheatre, the city and the river.

 The ruined castle that you can see on one of the hills, across the River Gere facing the town (Mont Salomon), is the Chateau de la Batie, built in the 13th century by the archbishop of Vienne as part of the fortifications of the city (the castle is not open to the public).